CSR Tools

 What is the CSRD Omnibus?

 The EU Commission recognized that the original CSRD requirements placed a heavy burden on smaller and medium-sized companies in particular.
-Against this background, the omnibus proposal was developed as part of the EU Competitive Compass Initiative.
+Against this background, the Omnibus proposal was developed as part of the EU Competitive Compass Initiative.
 The CSRD Omnibus contains two specific proposals:

 Concrete proposals of the CSRD Omnibus

-• Audit of CSRD reports remains with “limited assurance”: The requirements for the CSRD audit have been adjusted.
-The originally planned introduction of a “Reasonable Assurance” obligation has been removed, meaning that companies still only require a “Limited Assurance”.
+• Audit remains "limited assurance": The originally planned introduction of "Reasonable Assurance" has been removed.
+Companies still only require "Limited Assurance".

-Further omnibus proposals on the EU taxonomy and CSDDD
+Further Omnibus proposals on the EU taxonomy and CSDDD

 EU taxonomy

-• New thresholds: Only companies with more than 1000 employees and over € 450 million turnover must comply with full EU taxonomy reporting.
+• New thresholds: Only companies with more than 1,000 employees and over €450m turnover must comply with full EU taxonomy reporting.

-• Voluntary reporting simplified: companies with more than 1,000 employees but less than € 450 million in turnover (at least € 50 million) can opt for a simpler reporting system (“opt-in” approach).
+• Voluntary reporting simplified: Companies with more than 1,000 employees but less than €450m in turnover (at least €50m) can opt for a simpler reporting system.

 • Simplified reporting formats: Adjustments to the taxonomy, climate and environmental reporting requirements reduce the reporting effort by up to 70%.